cyber-dojo-tools/image_builder/README.md

 Contain a docker/Dockerfile which installs a test-framework.
 Also contains start_point/files for the test-framework.
 The image_builder attempts to build and test the docker image.
-If successful, and the run is not via a Travis cron-job it
+If successful, and the run is not via a CI cron-job it
 1. pushes the image to the [cyberdojofoundation](https://hub.docker.com/u/cyberdojofoundation/) dockerhub